 In Porto, the two-Michelin-starred Yeatman restaurant boasts amazing vistas to rival its food.
 Meanwhile in Lisbon, José Avillez has two Michelin stars at his Belcanto restaurant, but also runs a few more affordable and informal places – the theatrical, fun Mini Bar, for example, serves playful dishes such as exploding olives, and ice-cream cones made of seaweed and filled with tuna tartare.

-There’s plenty to see in both Lisbon and Porto – the classic Porto sights are the pretty Torre dos Clérigos, the wacky Lello bookshop – whose lavish Art Nouveau interior is said to have inspired JK Rowling’s Harry Potter books – and the stunning Serralves contemporary art museum set in beautiful gardens.
+There’s plenty to see in both Lisbon and Porto – the classic Porto sights are the pretty Torre dos Clérigos, the wacky Lello bookshop – whose lavish Art Nouveau interior is said to have inspired JK Rowling’s Harry Potter books – and the stunning Serralves contemporary art museum (get your entrance ticket ahead of time here) set in beautiful gardens.

 However, Porto can’t really compete with Lisbon in terms of sheer volume of sights.
-Packed into the capital highlights include the Castelo de São Jorge, the Jeronimos Monastery and Berardo Collection in Belém, and the fantastic Gulbenkian art museum – and that’s just the start.
+Packed into the capital highlights include the Castelo de São Jorge, the Jeronimos Monastery and Berardo Collection in Belém, and the fantastic Gulbenkian art museum (book your skip-the-lines ticket here) – and that’s just the start.

 Both cities have traditional trams trundling around which are fun to ride – the #28 in Lisbon and the #1 in Porto are good routes to take in the sights – plus characterful funiculars clunking up and down their steep hills.